4 DAYS FROM $1,599

 Our days have been filled with discoveries, so we’ll have a day at leisure to relax or set off to explore independently.
 Or join an optional tour to Shakhrisabz, the birthplace of Tamerlane.
 Belonging to the legendary founder of the Timurid Empire, Tamerlane’s palace — the ruins of which we’ll explore on this tour — was a masterpiece of medieval architecture.
 We’ll also visit the tomb of his favorite son, Dzhahongir.
 Savor an included lunch on the tour before returning back to the city.

 In the evening, take your seat at El Merosi, Samarkand’s theater of historical costume, and enjoy a performance showcasing the exquisite clothing worn by past and present-day peoples of central Asia.
-Dinner is at the hotel this evening.
+Dinner is at a local restaurant this evening.

 Experience more of Samarkand before traveling to Tashkent by train